jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 to its ulterior motives.

 And finally, the most shocking and perhaps worst underlying belief.
-"The Belief that We are Right"
+"The Belief that We are Right".
+Or, specifically:

 ## Self-Mastery